-- Some email providers might have blacklisted your IP addresses.
-In this case, check your broadlogs and consult this getting started .
+- Some email providers might have added your IP addresses to a block list.
+In this case, check your broadlogs and consult this section .

 - Throttling might have occurred within the Adobe Campaign MTA.
 This is caused by:

-- Messages pended ( dynamic flow control message): Campaign MTA has encountered errors when trying to deliver messages for a given ISP which causes a slowdown to avoid too big of an error density and thus facing potential blacklisting.
+- Messages pended ( dynamic flow control message): Campaign MTA has encountered errors when trying to deliver messages for a given ISP which causes a slowdown to avoid too big of an error density and thus facing potential block list.

 - A system issue can prevent servers from interacting together: this can slow down the whole sending process.
 Check the servers to ensure that there is no memory or resource issues which can impact Campaign in the process of getting the personalization data for example.

 - Do not keep deliveries in failed state on the instance, as this maintains temporary tables and impacts the performance.